 How can I take part?

-Please contact the Career Development Team to register your interest.
+Please contact UniSC Careers and Employability to register your interest.

 Download the Host WES Fact Sheet (PDF 92KB) for further information.

-The USC Career Development Team can assist you to prepare for WES, and will be the key contact for both students and Host Organisations during the WES experience.
+UniSC Careers and Employability can assist you to prepare for WES, and will be the key contact for both students and host organisations during the WES experience.

 Tel: +61 7 5430 2890